-The Authority's long-term debt consists of \$6,932,912 in private placement debt and \$1,412,877 in recoverable grants.
-Increases were driven by draws on state and federal loans for construction of Willapa Center and rehabilitation of Pacific Place.
+The Authority's long-term debt consists of \$11,082,818 in private placement debt and \$2,472,094 in recoverable grants.
+Increases were mainly driven by draws on state and federal loans for construction of Willapa Center.
 Reductions during the year consisted of scheduled debt service payments.